bigin/ImExtraFields/README.md

 }
 ```

-where the functions parameter `1` is the category id to which the item belongs.
+where the argument `1` is the category id to which the item belongs.

 If you have any further questions relating to IM Extra Fields you will find help in the ItemManager 2 Thread: